Backblaze/B2_Command_Line_Tool/doc/encryption.md

 ???

-## Metadata and File Format
+## Bucket Encryption Settings

 Encryption is specified per bucket.
 Each bucket has its own master key.

 The master key for a bucket is stored in a file called `.MASTER_KEY` in the bucket.
 This file contains a JSON with this information:

 - ???

+## Per-File Information

+### File Name

+The names of encrypted files are themselves encrypted.
+The file name used to store the file in B2 is a path, with each segment of the path being a SHA-256 HMAC of the cleartext.
+It is a one-way mapping from cleartext file name to the name used in the B2 bucket.
+To get the name of a file, you must decrypt the encrypted file name that's stored in the file info.

+This path:

+    photos/kittens/fluffy.jpeg

+Could turn into this:

+    s4wjOOg8rKNB8Q_Aw1R4/GkExLqMNCRKwEt4FWRla/y_izVpsP4IPwdvRflvWj

+The grouping of files into folders is preserved by this mapping.
+You can find all of the files in a folder by hashing the folder path, and using it as a prefix when listing the files from B2.

+There are some valid B2 path names that cannot be used, because they would be too long after being hashed.
+The B2 limit of 1000 bytes means that encrypted path names can have at most 47 segments.

+The file name is encrypted and stored in file info.
+Because each file info value is limited to 200 bytes, the encryption block size is 16 bytes, the initialization vector is included in the encrypted name, and the resulting name is base-64 encoded, the maximum file name size is 112 bytes of UTF-8.

+### File Info

+The following file info is stored with each encrypted file, in addition to the whatever other file info the user wants to store.

+- `encrypted_file_name` - the encrypted name of the file

+(Note: code currently uses `name`, which is to common a name to use.)

+## Encryption Process

 ### Per-file Key Generation